 If the engine continues to overheat or frequently overheats, have the cooling system inspected.
 The engine could be seriously damaged unless repairs are made.
+Consult an Authorized Mazda Dealer.

 Starting a Flooded Engine

 If the engine fails to start, it may be flooded (excessive fuel in the engine).